pagadesantosh/all_about_front_end/problem_solving_coding/problem_solving/others/JS Problem Solving.md

 <strong>Approach Taken:</strong>

 - Using regex pattern we can achieve this
-- backslash (/) says that it is starting or ending your code
+- forwardSlash (/) says that it is starting or ending your code
 - \b matches the position where a new word starts
 - \w matches the first word character immediately after the word boundary
 - g is a global flag, meaning the above pattern will be searched for throughout the entire string (not just the first occurrence).